Annual pay award

 How does the local pay bargaining process work?

-- The Provost’s Board will consider affordability as the principal requirement to determine what the annual pay award should be.
+- The University Management Board (UMB) will consider affordability as the principal requirement to determine what the annual pay award should be.
 They will also look at:

 - recruitment and retention data from Imperial